AP Statistics Unit 8 Test: Inference for Categorical Data: Chi-Square

 Question 4 Explanation:

-The appropriate hypotheses for a chi-square test for independence have a null hypothesis stating no association between categorical variables and an alternative hypothesis stating that there is an association.
-Answer A would be a potential null and alternative hypothesis for a chi-square test for homogeneity.
-Answer D is correct.
+The correct answer is (C).
+The appropriate hypotheses for a chi-square test for independence have a null hypothesis stating no association between two categorical variables and an alternative hypothesis stating that there is an association.
+Answer (A) would be potential null and alternative hypotheses for a test for difference in means.

 Question 5